 Today we will see what is Sensex or Nifty50?.

-Sensex is the index managed by BSE which contains around 30 companies whereas Nifty50 is the index managed by NSE which contains around 50 companies.
+Sensex is the index managed by BSE which contains top 30 companies by market capitalization whereas Nifty50 is the index managed by NSE which contains top 50 companies by market capitalization.
 BSE and NSE periodically review the list of companies in the index and make changes accordingly.

-Now the question arises what conclusion could be drawn based on these indices.
-As I told an index gives a broader picture of a trend in the stock market.
-If an index is going up then we can note following observations
+Now the question arises what conclusions could be drawn based on these indices.
+As I told, an index gives a broader picture of a trend in the stock market.
+If an index is going up, then we can note the following observations:

 - Investors are optimistic about the growth of the companies.

-- There is more demand in the market and investors are investing more of their money in stock market.
+- There is more demand in the market and investors are investing more and more money in the stock market.

-- As investors being optimistic about the companies directly shows they are optimistic about country’s growth and its GDP.
+- As investors are optimistic about the companies, it directly shows they are optimistic about the country’s growth and its GDP.